 The best mortgage rate available at the time of your home purchase can save you tens of thousands of dollars.
-Even just a little difference in the interest rates can mean a huge difference in how much money you spend on your monthly mortgage payments.
+Even just a little variance in interest rates can mean a huge difference in how much money you spend on your monthly mortgage payments.

 What this means is that the extra effort you put into comparing rates across lenders to find a good deal is worth it.

 Read on to find out how to go about finding the best mortgage rates available in Canada.

 Here are the three options for finding the best available mortgage rates in Canada.

 Like I mentioned earlier, a mortgage broker works with multiple lenders and financial institutions including banks, trust companies, credit unions and more to get you a low rate.

 Instead of shopping around for the best rates yourself and having multiple credit checks that ding your credit score, a mortgage broker can use one credit check to give you access to various lenders.